-I used this method to make the Beginner Crochet Bucket Hat below.
+I used this method to make the Bucket Hat Crochet for Beginners below.
 Tap the photo to make one (or more) too.

 Also, this tutorial does not cover traditional methods of making rounds.
 For instance, making a hexagon, heptagon or octagon shape.
 Those are ideally the shape to have when you begin with a certain number of stitches, for example, when you begin with 6 stitches in the magic ring or circle you will have a hexagon shape.

 I like my crochet circles to remain circles as I increase the rounds, whether I am working in joined rounds or spiral rounds.
 Without further ado, let’s get to it.